 Preparing You for the Beach - "Know Before You Go"

-Beginning in 2014, the National Weather Service (NWS) in Milwaukee/Sullivan will issue several products to alert the public of possible hazards at beaches on Lake Michigan in southeast Wisconsin.
+In season, the National Weather Service (NWS) in Milwaukee/Sullivan will issue several products to alert users of possible hazards at beaches on Lake Michigan in southeast Wisconsin.
 Part of being safe on the beach means checking the wave and weather conditions before leaving the house, hence the saying "Know Before You Go".
 These beach products will typically be issued from Memorial Day through Labor Day.

 The NWS in Milwaukee/Sullivan will issue a daily "Recreational Beach Forecast" for southeast Wisconsin beaches on Lake Michigan from Sheboygan to Kenosha by 5 am CDT so potential beach goers have ample time to plan their day.
 This forecast will give information about that day's expected beach conditions including: air and water temperatures, wind speed and direction, and wave heights.